Senate unanimously passes anti-lynching bill after century of failure

 Last month, Rush announced his retirement from Congress at Roberts Temple Church of God in Christ, the Chicago church that was the site of Till’s 1955 funeral.
 In his statement Monday night, the longtime lawmaker and civil rights activist said he looks forward to Biden signing the bill into law “very, very soon.”

-“At this moment, I am reminded of Dr. King’s famous words: ‘The arc of the moral universe is long, but it bends towards justice,'” Rush said.
+“At this moment, I am reminded of Dr. King’s famous words: ‘The arc of the moral universe is long, but it bends toward justice,'” Rush said.